tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/framework.md

 ### `class tf.Tensor` {#Tensor}

-Represents a value produced by an `Operation`.
+Represents one of the outputs of an `Operation`.

+*Note:* the `Tensor` class will be replaced by `Output` in the future.
+Currently these two are aliases for each other.

 A `Tensor` is a symbolic handle to one of the outputs of an `Operation`.
 It does not hold the values of that operation's output,